sp8m8/NorthEventStaffing/REFERENCE.md

 - Use `npm run dev` to start both client and server in development mode.
 - Use `npm run db:push` to sync schema with the database.
 - All shared types and schemas are in `shared/schema.ts` for both client and server.
+- Use `.env` to manage API keys and secrets securely.

 ---